rodber/blog/_posts/2020-07-23-hello-chevere.md

 ### Bad planning

 [Chevereto V2](https://github.com/chevereto/chevereto-2) was very basic with just three views and even being mostly spaghetti code, I never experienced any maintenance issues because the code base was so small.
-With [Chevereto V3](https://v3-docs.chevereto.com/) I added listings, dashboard panel, users, albums, etc. I tough that the new feature set was large enough for the iteration so I didn't even care in making it extensible.
+With [Chevereto V3](https://v3-docs.chevereto.com/) I added listings, dashboard panel, users, albums, etc. I thought that the new feature set was large enough for the iteration, I didn't worry about making it extensible.

 It happened that V3 brought a huge increase in users which started to suggest many stuff to improve the software.
 I learned that users wanting to do more with a piece of software of this kind was a very common and broad thing.
 The more users, the more needs.
 It is very logic if you think about it.